10.4 Error Message Reference

 Cause

-The SLAM solver detected accumulated drift during the active scan and is warning the operator that data quality is degrading.
+The SLAM solver detected accumulated drift during the active scan and is warning that data quality is degrading in real time.

 Resolution